Cyberpunk derivatives: Postcyberpunk

-Person advocates using the term postcyberpunk for the strain of science fiction that he describes above.
-In this view, typical postcyberpunk fiction explores themes related to a "world of accelerating technological innovation and ever-increasing complexity in ways relevant to our everyday lives," while continuing the focus on social aspects within a post-third industrial-era society, such as of ubiquitous dataspheres and cybernetic augmentation of the human body.
-Unlike cyberpunk, its works may portray a utopia or to blend elements of both extremes into a relatively more mature societal vision.

-Denoting the postmodern framework of the genre, Rafael Miranda Huereca (2006) states:

-In this fictional world, the unison in the hive becomes a power mechanism which is executed in its capillary form, not from above the social body but from within.
-This mechanism as Foucault remarks is a form of power, which "reaches into the very grain of individuals, touches their bodies and inserts itself into their actions and attitudes, their discourses, learning processes and everyday lives".
-In postcyberpunk unitopia 'the capillary mechanism' that Foucault describes is literalized.
-Power touches the body through the genes, injects viruses to the veins, takes the forms of pills and constantly penetrates the body through its surveillance systems; collects samples of body substance, reads finger prints, even reads the 'prints' that are not visible, the ones which are coded in the genes.
-The body responds back to power, communicates with it; supplies the information that power requires and also receives its future conduct as a part of its daily routine.
-More importantly, power does not only control the body, but also designs, (re)produces, (re)creates it according to its own objectives.
-Thus, human body is re-formed as a result of the transformations of the relations between communication and power.

-In addition to themes of its ancestral genre, according to Huereca (2011), postcyberpunk might also combine elements of nanopunk and biopunk.
+In addition to themes of its ancestral genre, according to Rafael Miranda Huereca (2011), postcyberpunk might also combine elements of nanopunk and biopunk.
 Some postcyberpunk settings can have diverse types of augmentations instead of focusing on one kind, while others, similar to classic cyberpunk, can revolve around a single type of technology like prosthetics, such as in Ghost in the Shell (GitS).

-Often named examples of postcyberpunk novels are Neal Stephenson's The Diamond Age and Bruce Sterling's Holy Fire.
-In television, Person has called Ghost in the Shell: Stand Alone Complex "the most interesting, sustained postcyberpunk media work in existence."
+In television, Lawrence Person has called Ghost in the Shell: Stand Alone Complex "the most interesting, sustained postcyberpunk media work in existence".

 In 2007, San Francisco writers James Patrick Kelly and John Kessel published Rewired: The Post-Cyberpunk Anthology.

 Cyberprep

 Cyberprep is a term with a similar meaning to postcyberpunk.
 A cyberprep world assumes that all the technological advancements of cyberpunk speculation have taken place, but life is utopian rather than gritty and dangerous.
 Since society is largely leisure-driven, advanced body enhancements are used for sports, pleasure, and self-improvement.

 The word is an amalgam of the prefix cyber-, referring to cybernetics, and preppy, reflecting its divergence from the punk elements of cyberpunk.

-Stanislaw Lem's Return from the Stars is an example.